Here are answers to some of the more frequently asked questions by prospective TCOM students:

 What is TCOM’s application deadline?

-Applications for admission are processed through the Texas Medical and Dental Schools Application Service(TMDSAS), which has a deadline of September 30 for the next year’s Fall term.
-A secondary application for TCOM is due October 17.
+Applications for admission are processed through the Texas Medical and Dental Schools Application Service(TMDSAS), which has a deadline of September 29, 2017 for 2018 admission.
+A secondary application for TCOM is due October 16, 2017.

 When will I be notified about a decision on my application?

-Notification is typically sent by mail in accordance to a schedule agreed upon by the seven state-supported medical schools through the Texas Medical and Dental Schools Application Service.
-Below is a schedule of when admissions acceptance begin for Texas residents and non-residents.
+Notification is typically sent by mail in accordance to a schedule agreed upon by the ten state-supported medical schools through the Texas Medical and Dental Schools Application Service.
+A schedule for admission notifications is available on this web site.